senthilbebio/AACSPI/README.md

 # AACSPI
-An amino acid property based method for identifying the type of repeat (ARM,HEAT,TPR,ANK,LRR or BETA solenoid type) from protein sequence
+An amino acid property based method for identifying the type of repeat (ARM,HEAT,TPR,ANK,LRR or BETA solenoid type) from solenoid protein sequence

 Step 1: Open the AACSPI.R file in editable form.